FeiElysia/WEP_Workplace_Safty/README.md

 _______________________________________________________________________________________________________________________________________

-For the **advanced** problems, i propose to expand the available datasets and fine-tune the model with it.
+For the **advanced** problems, i propose to expand the available datasets and fine-tune the YOLO model with it.
 The available datasets can be
 1. Down-sampled or blured (problem 1 of low resolution cameras)
 2. Reduced in contrast
 3. Darken in